What does an accounts payable technician do?

 Bookkeepers are employees who are in charge of the company's general ledger.
 They are well-versed in basic accounting principles, and they apply these in their work.
 Bookkeepers manage the entry of items in the general ledger, assign items into their proper categories, and ensure that the entries are balanced.
 They also act as auditors by checking the accuracy and veracity of the receipts or vouchers in their possession before entering them into the system.
 Bookkeepers ensure that their files are up to date and free of errors.

-There are some key differences in responsibilities as well.
-For example, an accounts payable technician responsibilities require skills like "faa," "a/p," "powerplant," and "airframe."
+There are some key differences in the responsibilities of each position.
+For example, accounts payable technician responsibilities require skills like "faa," "a/p," "powerplant," and "airframe."
 Meanwhile a typical bookkeeper has skills in areas such as "payroll tax returns," "customer service," "reconciliations," and "financial transactions."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A full charge bookkeeper's primary job is to manage and handle all the accounts of a small or medium-sized business.
 They are responsible for overseeing the accounting duties for a company, including billing customers, preparing bank statements and tax returns, and processing timesheets.
 Also, a full charge bookkeeper collates and enters vendor expenses, maintains the ledger's accuracy, and process accounts receivables.
 There are specific requirements you should meet to become a successful full charge bookkeeper, such as having a bachelor's degree in accounting, previous work experience as a charge bookkeeper, and bookkeeping certification.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, accounts payable technician responsibilities are more likely to require skills like "faa," "a/p," "powerplant," and "airframe."
-Meanwhile, a charge bookkeeper might be skilled in areas such as "reconciliations," "payroll tax returns," "balance sheet," and "excellent organizational."
+Meanwhile, a charge bookkeeper has duties that require skills in areas such as "reconciliations," "payroll tax returns," "balance sheet," and "excellent organizational."
 These differences highlight just how different the day-to-day in each role looks.

 Finance coordinators are skilled professionals who are employed by all types of industries to manage their financial records accurately.
 Under the supervision of financial managers, they correlate the company's accounts receivables and payables.
 They should be able to keep records together with documentation effectively to ensure precision and punctuality of deliverables.
 Their responsibilities include ensuring accurate billing of customers, managing billing issues and disputes, and making required adjustments to clients' accounts.
 Candidates for the job must be organized, detail-oriented, able to multi-task as well as cautiously handle sensitive information.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from accounts payable technicians resumes, they are more likely to have skills like "faa," "a/p," "powerplant," and "airframe."
-But a finance coordinator might have skills like "patients," "customer service," "reconciliations," and "insurance benefits."
+The required skills of the two careers differ considerably.
+For example, accounts payable technicians are more likely to have skills like "faa," "a/p," "powerplant," and "airframe."
+But a finance coordinator is more likely to have skills like "patients," "customer service," "reconciliations," and "insurance benefits."

 A processing specialist mainly functions to extend and relay information within a company or organization.
 Most of the time, they are responsible for gathering, verifying, processing, and analyzing data from various aspects such as clients and sales.
 Aside from this, they perform research and analysis, utilizing the results to develop strategies and plans to help the company pursue deals and provide optimum services.
 Furthermore, a processing specialist needs to coordinate with managers and be equipped with communication skills as there are instances where they must engage with clients.